 Payment & Earnings

 Some hauling teams are able to handle up to 20 orders in a single day and others are only looking to take on 2 jobs per day.
-Generally, there are more jobs available when you sign up to join our join our exclusive Loader program, giving you the sole rights to every junk job in that area.
+The average order payouts range between $55 – $200 and many Loaders get paid up to $2,000+ weekly.

-We pay drivers via any Merchant Service which accepts credit card payments such as: Paypal, Square or Quickbooks.
-In addition, we can also use Gig Wage*, an e-check* or paper checks via the mail. *Service Fee may apply.
+We pay Loaders via any Merchant Service which accepts credit card payments such as: Square, Quickbooks, Gig Wage, Stripe, SwipeSimple, etc. *Service Fee may apply.